NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 The NEMO Tensor All-Season uses a 20D nylon on the top of the pad and a 40D nylon on the bottom.
 The 40D on the bottom is an improvement on previous models of the NEMO Tensor and is one of the more durable options out there.
 Not all fabrics are the same, but to give a comparison, the NeoAir XLite uses 30D rip HT nylon on the top and bottom.

-Perhaps it is overkill, but I often use at least two layers between the ground and our pad–either a groundsheet and bivy.
+Perhaps it is overkill, but I often use at least two layers between the ground and my pad between a tent floor, ground sheet, or bivy.

 I only inflate my pad inside my tents or while holding it suspended in the air.
 We also try to change into sleep clothes to protect our pad from spiky thorns that found their way into our hiking clothes.